Conflict Studies and Management

 Research Profile

-Within the research field of conflict management the Brandt School seeks to develop policies which promote peace and social reconstruction, and contributes to capacity building in post-war societies.
-On the Master’s level these efforts are further sustained by our collaboration with the DAAD in the Helmut Schmidt Program (formerly the Public Policy and Good Governance Program).
+At the Master’s level, these efforts are further sustained by our collaboration with the DAAD in the Helmut Schmidt Program (formerly the Public Policy and Good Governance Program) and collaborations with local NGOs.

 People